Corbett · Arran

 - How hard is Beinn Tarsuinn?

-- Beinn Tarsuinn is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 900m of ascent and takes most walkers 4-7 hours.
-Terrain: Glen Rosa path is excellent for the first 5km.
+- We grade Beinn Tarsuinn at 3/5, which puts it in moderately challenging territory.
+The usual route is around 14km with 900m of climbing; allow 4-7 hours.
+Underfoot: Glen Rosa path is excellent for the first 5km.

 - Where do I park for Beinn Tarsuinn?

-- Standard parking is at NS001376 near Glasgow.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Most walkers start from NS001376 near Glasgow.
+Verify the grid reference on an OS map before you set off — space is tight on busy summer weekends.

 - When is the best time to climb Beinn Tarsuinn?

-- The standard good-weather months for Beinn Tarsuinn are April, May, June, July, August, September, October.
-Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.
+- April, May, June, July, August, September, October give the most reliable conditions on Beinn Tarsuinn.
+Beyond that window the high ground turns wintry: carry full mountain kit, be confident navigating, and check the SAIS avalanche forecast for the area.

 - Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.